Fuzzy Least Squares Twin Support Vector Machines: Introduction

 The rest of this paper is organized as follows.
-A brief review of basic concepts including the SVM, TSVM, and LSTSVM is presented in Section \ref{SecII}.
-The proposed models for fuzzy LSTSVM are introduced in Section \ref{SecIII}.
+A brief review of basic concepts including the SVM, T-SVM, and LST-SVM is presented in Section \ref{SecII}.
+Two fuzzy models of LST-SVM are introduced in Section \ref{SecIII}.
 In Section \ref{SecIV} we evaluate the proposed models, and finally, Section \ref{SecV} concludes the paper.